miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 I need me my focus, and I'm one of those out-of-balance types bearing down on my artform and craft until it yields fruit.
 Artists do that.
-It sometimes kills them, and sometimes they're not even all that inspired as they do so, so it's a real lose lose situation, haha!
+It sometimes kills them, and sometimes they're not even all that inspired as they do so, so it's a real lose lose situation, ahaha!
 Me no want Dunning-Kruger effect, but me know in some Bizarro world, maybe this one, that's exactly what's going on.
 My attempts to hit above my weight league may be misguided, and I'm perhaps destined to fail.